jadounrahul/kartsnms/doc/Support/SNMP-Configuration-Examples.md

 1. Go to the security tab
 1. In "Accepted community name" click "Add" to add your community string and permission
-1. In "Accept SNMP packets from these hosts" click "Add" and add your LibreNMS server IP address
+1. In "Accept SNMP packets from these hosts" click "Add" and add your KartsNMS server IP address
 1. Validate change by clicking "Apply"

 #### PowerShell
-The following example will install SNMP, set the Librenms IP and set a read only community string.
+The following example will install SNMP, set the Kartsnms IP and set a read only community string.
 Replace `$IP` and `$communitystring` with your values.

 ```Powershell